 We've selected a few to start with and paired them with Esquire's video instructions by Scottish actor Brian Cox.

 This Lowland distillery is the only one in Scotland that triple distills every drop of its Whisky.
-This is the reason for their New Spirit to have strong fruit and citrus notes and making Auchentoshan smooth and delicate.
+This is the reason for their New Spirit to have strong fruit and citrus notes and making Auchentoshan Whisky

-This Speyside distillery still grows its own barley and is the only distillery in the Scottish Highlands to operate working floor maltings.
+is located in Speyside and still grows its own barley and is the only distillery in the Scottish Highlands to operate working floor maltings.
 After steeping the grain in spring water, they spread the grains across their malting floor.
 Then their malt men turn it up to four times a day.

 One of the last independent distilleries in Scotland was founded in 1886.
 They even keep the shape of their copper stills strictly identical to those first used.